iarsystems/bx-github-ci/README.md

 Now a project's code reviewer can start [reviewing the pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/approving-a-pull-request-with-required-reviews) containing the proposed changes in the new feature.

-If a __Developer__ created something new that breaks the build, it will fail the automated verification, so a code reviewer can know  about the breakage and detail the root cause of the failure.
+If a developer created something new that breaks the existing build, it will fail the automated verification.
+So a code reviewer can know imediatelly about the breakage and detail the root cause of the failure.
 ![](images/pr-build-fail.png)

 In this case, the author's proposed change to the shared `library` worked nicely for the `componentB` but it didn't for `componentA`.